How To Water Your Plants

 I am a victim of not having drainage holes and getting root rot.
 This was how the majority of my plants when beginning this journey, died.
 Having a drainage hole allows the plant to absorb and drink whatever water it needs and get rid of any excess.
 It’s a great way to not drown your plant.

 Preferably.
 I use trays and find them extremely convenient.
-They are not a necessity, but they do help make things easier.
+They’re not a necessity, but they do help make things easier.
 These trays are what sit under the pot, with the drainage hole, to collect any excess water that runs out of the bottom.
-When I’m watering my plants, I let them sit in the excess water for about 15-20 minutes before dumping the excess water out.
+When I’m watering my plants, I let them sit in the excess water for about 15-20 minutes before dumping the excess out.

 I’ve been able to find trays at a variety of stores including Dollar Tree, Dollar General, and Walmart.
 However, if we’re being honest, Dollar Tree trays are the best!
-For only a dollar, there are typically 4-8 in a pack depending on their size.
+For $1.25, there are typically 4-8 in a pack depending on their size.
 They have trays that are fun, fancy, clear, black, or terra cotta.
-Some even have wheels for conveniently moving large and/or heavy plants.
+Some even have wheels for moving large and/or heavy plants.

 Oftentimes, trays are overlooked or forgotten about.
 But these have made my ‘plant mom’ life a lot easier.